FREQUENTLY ASKED QUESTIONS

 Before you consider making any changes to your mortgage, you will need to speak to your mortgage broker and/ or seek independent financial advice, so you can be sure that this is the best option for your circumstances.

-If you don’t have a mortgage adviser, you might want to contact Like Mortgage Advice, who can offer you FEE FREE, no obligation advice on Kensington mortgages products.
+If you don’t have a mortgage adviser, you might want to contact Like Mortgage Advice* who can offer advice on Kensington’s products without any obligation or cost to you, both before and during the mortgage application process.

-If you prefer to find your own mortgage adviser, you can visit Unbiased.co.uk where you’ll find a list of advisers you can choose from.
+If you prefer, you can find your own broker by visiting unbiased.co.uk where you’ll find a list of mortgage advisers to choose from.

 If you want to discuss additional lending further with a member of our customer services team, please call us on 0333 300 0921.
 Our team is available Monday - Friday between the hours of 9am to 5.30pm.
 We do not have the relevant permissions from the Financial Conduct Authority (FCA) to give you mortgage advice, so our team will not be able to help you make a decision, they will only be able to provide you with information about the product.